Understanding the Graphs

 This dataset was originally set up in 2001 to evaluate the new technique of laparoscopic nephrectomy (keyhole removal of the kidney); it was never the intention to use these data for risk adjustment.
 Thus, the predictive accuracy (and the ability to risk-adjust every patient) is bound to be less than perfect.
 Small sample sizes reduce the precision of the risk adjustment and a difficulty with these data is that they are still in their early stages - data publication only began in 2013.
 We have, however, now added a number of additional questions to the dataset, to help improve this risk adjustment process for future years.

 N.B.
 BAUS has included all the data returned in our overall analysis but, when presenting individual surgeon’s results, we have excluded those surgeons who returned less than five cases for the year because any statistical analysis of such a low number would be invalid.
+Surgeons who are not members of BAUS do not have their individual data displayed.

 More detailed information about the methods used for risk adjustment is available by clicking here ("How We Do Risk Analysis").